ZihengChen/mayavi_render/README.md

 # mayavi_render
-The input file ```data/input.txt``` is a plain text file with delimiter as " " and records as "rho x y z".
-In the color mapping, in order to visualize the structure in high rho region [0.05-0.08], I chose.
+The input file ```data/input.txt``` is a plain text file with delimiter as SPACE and records as "rho x y z". in order to visualize the structure of high rho regions with rho-[0.05-0.08], I chose the following exponential color values which enlarge the difference of colors in when rho is higher.
 ```
 color = exp(100*rho)
 ```

-The notebook first reads in the input file and then makes a 2D distribution of density on z=0 plane for a quick glimpse.
+This notebook first reads in the input file and then makes a 2D distribution of density on z=0 plane for a quick glimpse.
 <p align="center">
 <img src="plot/2D_centerslice.png" width="300">
 </p>
+This is a 2D distribution of density on the z=0 plane.
+The density data discribes the amplitude squared of proton wavefunction in Carbon nuecleus.

+In the second step, I used [[**mayavi**](http://docs.enthought.com/mayavi/mayavi/) to render 3D density distritution.
+It is a huge pain to set up *mayavi* with *Anaconda3* on mac.
+The issue is Virtual Evenronment can not call window service via PySide or WX.
+If you are not using *Anaconda* and any other python distribution, you should go directly to Enthought Phython Distribution [**EPD**](https://www.enthought.com), which is equvalent as **Anaconda** but have 3D rendering included.
+Once you have EPD installed, you can run these code easily.

-After that, I used [[mayavi][http://docs.enthought.com/mayavi/mayavi/]] to render 3D distritution.
-The 3D plots inlude a 3D scalar field cloud and a 3D countor plot.
+The following plots inlude a 3D scalar field plot and a 3D countor plot.

 <p align="center">
 <img src="plot/3D_scalarfield.png" width="300">